Judy Bell-Krotoski "Grab the Evidence" Award

 An applicant can apply for only one of the three AHTF grants and should not be a recipient of an AHTF grant in the past three years.
 AHTF board members are not eligible.

-Authors are encouraged to submit research projects that address the AHTF research priorities published in the Journal of Hand therapy (Reference: MacDermid et al, (2002).
-A research agenda for hand therapy J. Hand Therapy, 15(1), 3-15).
+Authors are encouraged to submit research projects that address the AHTF research priorities published in the Journal of Hand Therapy (Reference: MacDermid JC, Fess EE, Bell-Krotoski J, et al. A research agenda for hand therapy.
+J Hand Ther.
+Jan-Mar 2002; 15(1):3-15.